 I like fresh tomatoes so much that I usually grow a few more plants than I need in my home garden.
 In August, when a glut of ripe tomatoes need picking and quick use, I like to make this Fast and Easy variation of “ Quick Tomato Soup ” from Irma Rombauer’s wonderful book, The Joy of Cooking.
 Her original recipe is good, but a touch of spice and a hint of garlic/oregano brings the soup to another level.

-In a larger pot, create a roux by melting 2 Tbsp butter and mixing in 2 Tbsp flour.
-Cook over low heat until the flour/butter mixture is bubbling.
-With a whisk in constant motion, slowly add 2 cups stock – vegetable stock will work, but beef stock tastes better.
+In a larger pot, create a roux by melting butter and mixing in the flour.
+Cook over low heat until the flour/butter mixture is bubbling and the smell of flour has diminished.
+With a whisk in constant motion, slowly add the stock, a bit at a time, allowing the liquid to thicken each time.
+Vegetable stock will work, but beef stock brings a richer flavour.

 This recipe serves about 4 small bowls of soup.
 It looks just like canned tomato soup, but tastes astronomically better.
-The whole recipe takes about 25 minutes to make and it freezes well.
+The whole recipe takes about 25 minutes.
 Double all ingredients for a larger batch.